-Ductless cooling and heating technology offers a welcome alternative to the traditional systems we all grew up with.
-Because it focuses on individual rooms and living spaces rather than on a central air system, it's more energy-efficient, more flexible, and easier to install - as proven by decades of successful use in Europe, Asia, and across the globe.
+Ductless cooling and heating technology offers a welcome alternative to the traditional systems we all grew up with because it focuses on individual rooms and living spaces rather than on a central air system distributing air to your entire home.
+It's more energy-efficient, more flexible, and easier to install - as proven by decades of successful use in Europe, Asia, and across the globe.
 It is not surprising that ductless is the fastest growing segment of the American air conditioning and heating market.

 These products reduce energy costs and solve problems such as:

 Ductless systems pump cooled or heated refrigerant directly to wall or ceiling mounted air handling units through flexible copper lines.
 Each room or living space has its own air-handling unit and each unit has its own wireless electronic temperature control system.
 Here's how the system works in a single room application.

 Indoor Unit - uses refrigerant to cool or heat air and quietly streams it where you need it in the living room space.

 Outdoor Unit - Heat pump models has an inverter-driven compressor that cools or warms refrigerant and sends it inside to an air handler through flexible copper lines.

 Wireless Control Unit - conveniently allows you to adjust temperature, fan speed and more... at the touch of a button.

 Why should I invest in a mini split system?